wkandek/kubernetes-dev-cluster/Readme.md

 ## II.
 Cluster Installation Overview:

-The Vagrantfile will install and configure a running a Single Master Node Kubernetes (latest) Cluster with a user defined number of Worker Nodes all running Ubuntu 18.04 LTS (ubuntu/bionic64) in a Virtualbox Virtual Machine.
+The Vagrantfile will install and configure a running Kubernetes (latest) Cluster.
+The cluster will be comprised of a Single Master Node with a user defined number of Worker Nodes.
+All nodes will run the Linux distribution Ubuntu 18.04 LTS (ubuntu/bionic64) in a Virtualbox Virtual Machine.

-Ubuntu provisioning scripts are embedded in the Vagrantfile.
-This is a fairly straight forward bash shell script.
+Cluster provisioning scripts for the master and worker nodes are embedded in the Vagrantfile.
+These are fairly straight forward bash shell scripts: `$masterscript` and `$workerscript`.
 Check the echo statements in the code to understand the operations.

 User should edit variables as needed.
 Note there is a requirement to provide a unique token value for `KUBETOKEN`.
 Do not skip the Minikube pre-requisite as that is required for generating the token.